rhiannahmaher/weatherTop/README.md

 ## Dependencies

 ### Glitch
-Users can access deployed weatherTop application via Glitch using the following URL: [Glitch weatherTop Deployment](https://aluminum-unexpected-bearskin.glitch.me).
+Users can access deployed weatherTop application via Glitch.
+Refer to GitHub repository ReadMe for deployed Glitch URL.
 No further prerequisite is required.

 ### GitHub